 Joanna Gaines and her design team turn a 1970s brick ranch house into a one-of-a-kind retreat for the Aguilar family.
 While talking through design plans with the Aguilars, Jo learns that they want to inject modern and Mediterranean style into the house, so she formulates a plan to transform every inch of the brick ranch house into the family's dream home.
 She also reveals a surprise room that was not featured in the original Fixer Upper episode.

-Joanna restores and repairs a 100-year-old home for the Herrera family.
-In addition to preserving the charm of the original house, they ask Jo to create a modern farmhouse-style design and implement a library wall and the number nine into the decor.
+Joanna restores a 100-year-old home for the Herrera family.
+In addition to preserving the charm of the original house, they ask Jo to create a modern farmhouse-style design and implement a library wall as well as the number nine into the decor.
 Jo also surprises the family with a large bathroom for the kids and a finished attic space.

 Joanna Gaines takes on a design challenge that's different than her usual fixer upper.
 The client wants to see her bland, industrial-style loft in downtown Waco converted into an industrial modern dream home.
 To do that, Jo and her team have to remove a lot of layers to reveal the space's original industrial elements and then add back in touches of modern design and decor.
 Joanna also reveals a custom closet that wasn't revealed in the original Fixer Upper.